rafelafrance/digi-leap/README.md

 #### https://github.com/rafelafrance/traiter.git

 This repository is used by the rule-based parser (FloraTraiter).
-It contains all of the rules and code used by every rule-based parser.
+It contains all the rules and code used by every rule-based parser.
 For plants, insects, mammals, etc.

 #### https://github.com/rafelafrance/common_utils.git